dotnet/aspnetcore/specs/TransportProtocols.md

 # Transport Protocols

-This document describes the protocols used by the three ASP.NET Endpoint Transports: WebSockets, Server-Sent Events, Long Polling and HTTP Post
+This document describes the protocols used by the three ASP.NET Endpoint Transports: WebSockets, Server-Sent Events and Long Polling

 ## Transport Requirements